2026 Ypres tour Middlesex Yeomanry Concert Band

 Collection details and travel out

-Tour coach collects at 9am from Hampton White House Community Centre and then at 9.30am outside Richmond train station to collect all people for the trip.
-Travel through Eurotunnel and then at about 3.30pm we arrive at the Flanders Lodge hotel, located about 1.5 miles outside of Ypres.
+Tour coach collects at 08.30am from Hampton White House Community Centre and then at 09.30am outside Richmond train station to collect all people for the trip.
+Please bring a packed lunch with you, in case our stop (estimated arrival at 11.30am) at the Eurotunnel Terminal is cut short.
+Travel through Eurotunnel at 12.50am and then at about 3.30pm we arrive at the Flanders Lodge hotel, located about 1.5 miles outside of Ypres.

-With the rest of the afternoon and evening at leisure, you have the choice to relax in the hotel or step out into Ypres for dinner and sightseeing.
-Wander through the small narrow streets or enjoy a typical Belgian meal with beer and wine.
+With the rest of the afternoon and evening at leisure, you have the choice to relax in the hotel, head into town or 20-30 minute walk to the Essex Farm ADS and CCS Shelters and the Essex Farm CWGC cemetery.

 Saturday 25th April 2026